-\\\\3.
+- \\\\\What reason was given to drink the cup (22:17-18)?
+The reason Jesus gave here was because he would not drink of the fruit of the vine until it is fulfilled in the kingdom of God.
+Note that He said nothing at this point about it representing his blood. - "for" (22:18): From gar, a conjunction used to express cause or reason. - 3.
 What in Luke 22:17-18 looks to the future?
 Jesus said He would not drink of the cup again until the kingdom of God comes, 22:18.

-&lt;sup>2 Fritz Rienecker, Linguistic Key to the Greek New Testament (Grand Rapids: Zondervan, 1980), 207.

-Application: When we drink from the communion cup, we should remember that Jesus will not drink of it again until the kingdom of God comes, 22:18.

-The Point: Yet again we see a forward-looking aspect of the Lord's Supper.
+That's twice Jesus mentioned this prophetic aspect of the Lord's Supper.
+The Lord's Supper looks both backward and forward. - Application: Like the disciples, each week when we drink from the communion cup, we should also remember that Jesus will not drink of it again until the kingdom of God comes, 22:18. - "until" (22:18): As before (22:16), the Greek for "until" is heos hotou, and simply indicates when something will happen in the future. - The Point: Yet again we see a forward-looking aspect of the Lord's Supper.
 Jesus wanted them to associate drinking from the cup with the thought that Jesus Himself would partake of it again in the future.

-• "until" (22:18): As before (22:16), the Greek for "until" is heos hotou, and simply indicates when something will happen in the future.